- 26th - 27th March 2026

 ENABLING CONNECTED PATIENT EXPERIENCES

-- Why evolve out focus from patient engagement to participation?
+- Why evolve our focus from patient engagement to participation?

 - What mobilisation enables: extending care beyond healthcare institutions.